 NO. Once a student is enrolled in Cal Poly and accepted into EOP, the student will remain in EOP provided that they honor the conditions of the contract that they sign upon acceptance into EOP.

 Are only underrepresented minority students accepted into EOP?

-NO. Any student who meets the EOP income, residence, and first generation or educationally disadvantaged criteria may be accepted into EOP.
+NO. Any student who meets the EOP income, residence, and first generation criteria may be accepted into EOP.

 May students apply even if they do not meet the income guidelines but only want tutoring, advising, etc.?

-NO. EOP is only offered to historically low-income and first generation or educationally disadvantaged college students.
+NO. EOP is only offered to historically low-income, first generation college students.

 Does an EOP student automatically get an EOP grant from Financial Aid?

 NO. Not all EOP students receive the EOP grant.
 The grant is part of the total financial aid award and is determined by the Financial Aid Office.
 The grant is awarded based on availability of funds.

 Do EOP students receive book vouchers and/or priority registration?

 No. EOP does not provide book vouchers or priority registration.